backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2018-04-29-developers-and-chefs.md

   - consistency
 categories: unbelievable-exception
 intro: >
   Releasing software is like serving food: you need to have consistency.
-In this episode, I had a moment to think about
+I had a moment to think about it while having
-    it while having dinner at the hotel.
+    dinner at the hotel.
+image:
-image: devchef.jpg
+    file: devchef.jpg
+    caption: Give it to us... raw!!
 ---

 Something is wrong here.
 This is not the same plate I ordered last week.
 The food is not bad, but it doesn't taste like